velopack/velopack/README.md

 ## Features

 - 😍 **Zero config** – Velopack takes your dotnet build output (eg. `dotnet publish`), and generates an installer, and update package in a single command.
-- 🎯 **Cross platform** – Velopack supports building packages for Windows and OSX, with Linux on the way.
+- 🎯 **Cross platform** – Velopack supports building packages for **Windows**, **OSX**, and **Linux**.
 No matter your target, Velopack can create a release in just one command.
 - 🚀 **Automatic migrations** - If you are coming from [Squirrel.Windows](https://github.com/Squirrel/Squirrel.Windows) or [Clowd.Squirrel](https://github.com/clowd/Clowd.Squirrel), Velopack will automatically migrate your application.
 Just build your Velopack release and deploy!
 [Read more.](docs/migrating.md)
 - ⚡️ **Lightning fast** – Velopack is written in Rust for native performance.
-Creating releases is multi-threaded, and produces delta packages for fast app updates.
+Creating releases is multi-threaded, and produces delta packages for ultra fast app updates.
 Applying update packages is highly optimised, and often can be done in the background.

 ## Getting Started
 This is a very simple example of the steps you would take to generate an installer and update packages for your application.
 Be sure to [read the documentation](docs) for an overview of more features!